 - Hand-picked “featured” articles, not just a chronological list.

 For tags with < 3 articles, merge them into broader tags or delete them.
-Search Console will reflag thin tags as low-value-URL.
+Search Console will otherwise reflag thin tags as low-value URLs.

-Once approved, watch AdSense → Reports → “Per-URL fill rate.”
-Pages with chronically low fill rate are usually the next ones to lose value — refresh or remove them too.
+- After approval, watch AdSense -> Reports for per-URL coverage: pages with chronically low ad coverage are usually the next ones to lose value — refresh or remove them too.

 When this is not on you

 AdSense reviewers are partly automated, partly human.
 Some legitimate sites are rejected initially and approved after improvements.
-A first “low value content” rejection is common and often fixable in 1-2 cycles.
+A first “low value content” rejection is common and is usually fixable in 1-2 cycles.

 Easy to misdiagnose as